AlanWilson112114/cp1404practicals/prac_07/README.md

 ## Lessons Learned About Clean Code

 - **Consistent Naming Conventions:** Using clear and descriptive names for variables, functions, and classes helps in making the code more readable and maintainable.
-Consistent naming also reduces ambiguity and makes the code easier to understand for others.
+Using consistent naming also reduces confusion and makes the code easier to understand for others.

 - **Modular Design:** Breaking down code into smaller, well-defined functions or methods adheres to the Single Responsibility Principle.
 Each function or method should perform a single task, which makes the code easier to test,